justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 Wappalyzer is generally known as a browser [extension](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=en) that identifies technologies used on websites.
 It has over 1M users in the store so one could say it's kind of popular.

 There is a variation of it in the form of a standalone [npm package](https://www.npmjs.com/package/wappalyzer) which was also used in the challenge.
-The recent versions use a headless browser for dynamic analysis of the page, but with respect to the CSP for code execution.
-The tool heavily relies on regular expressions, available [here](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/apps.json), which authors managed to leverage and created a cool challenge about it as the result.
+The recent versions use a headless browser for dynamic analysis of the page, which respects the CSP for code execution.
+The tool heavily relies on regular expressions, available [here](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/apps.json), which the author managed to leverage and created a cool challenge about it as the result.